Buying a Heart-Cut Diamond (Tips and Tricks)

 A three-stone setting will also help the center stone appear larger.
 Two smaller side stones, either diamonds or colored gemstones, are placed on either side of the heart.
 If the side stones have non-heart shapes, this can also help emphasize the heart shape of the center stone.

 Whatever setting you choose, make sure the point of the heart is well-protected.
 This is the area most vulnerable to damage if it strikes a hard surface.
 Although diamonds are famously resistant to scratching, they can still fracture or chip if struck hard enough.
 Unprotected points can also catch on clothing or other objects.
-You can learn more about protective ring settings here.
+You can read our article on protective ring settings to learn more.